 The prevention and management of acquired infection is a key priority for the Trust.
-Any breach of Infection Control Policies is a serious matter which may result in disciplinary action.
+Any breachof infection control policies is a serious matter which may result in disciplinary action.
 As an employee of the Trust you have a responsibility to:

-- Ensure that your work methods are compliant with the Trust's agreed policies and procedures and do not endanger other people or yourself. - Be aware of Infection Prevention and Control Policies, Practices and Guidelines appropriate for your duties and you must follow these at all times to maintain a safe environment for patients, visitors and staff.

-- Maintain an up-to-date knowledge of Infection Prevention and Control, Policies, Practices and Procedures through attendance at annual mandatory updates and ongoing continuing professional development. - Challenge poor infection prevention and control practices of others and to report any breaches, using appropriate Trust mechanisms (e.g. incident reporting policy).
+- ensure that your work methods are compliant with the Trust's agreed policies and procedures and do not endanger other people or yourself; and - be aware of infection prevention and control policies, practices and guidelines appropriate for your duties and you must follow these at all times to maintain a safeenvironment for patients, visitors and staff; and - maintain an up to date knowledge of infection prevention and control, policies, practices and procedures through attendance at annual mandatory updates andongoing continuing professional development; and - challenge poor infection prevention and control practices of others and to reportany breaches, using appropriate Trust mechanisms (e.g. incident reporting policy).